TheG00dLad/Embedded-Systems/Readme2.md

 ## Timers
 The timers on the ADC and DAC, using DMA, allowed for it to sample data far faster, by setting the timer to 800Khz, it was able to accurately visualise a sine wave at above 100KHz.
+There was an issue arising with TIM2, as the LCD and systick were both reliant on timer 2 originally, however moving the systick to be use the milliseconds changed this.
 However, there was interference, but it was above the audible range, as it was at around 1 MHz.
 This is quite possible just swithing noise or artifacts left on the scope due to the high frequency components.
 It should be noted the ADC and DAC may not be able to sample at that speed, it was simply the fastest speed attained through use of the oscillscope to see how accurate and how fast I could read a signal.